Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Experiments

 \subsection{Performance Comparison with GPU}

 We perform end-to-end performance evaluation of our FPGA accelerator (operating at 100 MHz) compared to the NVIDIA RTX 3090 GPU (acting at 1395 MHz).
-We compare the memory, latency, power, and energy efficiency on different platforms.
-For fair comparisons, we measure the whole system-level power of GPU and FPGA.
+The evaluation includes metrics such as memory usage, latency, power consumption, and overall energy efficiency across both platforms.
+Specifically, we benchmark matrix-based, sequential TT-based, and bidirectional TT (BTT)-based training on the GPU, and BTT-based training on our FPGA accelerator.
+For each setup, we report the total system-level power consumption, measured during full training execution.